lsst-sqre/nublado/docs/dev/plan.rst

 Configuration
 -------------

-- Rework volume configuration to allow the same volume to be mounted on multiple paths.
-  This is required by the USDF configuration, and currently can only be done by awkwardly creating duplicate PVCs for the same underlying volume.
-  Either follow Kubernetes and separate volumes from volume mounts, which unfortunately requires naming volumes to have a shared key, or make each entry in the volumes list support a list of container mounts instead of a single value.

-- Volume configuration for init containers shares volumes with the main lab containers, but this is not reflected in the configuration syntax.

 - Replace the ``rw`` and ``ro`` enum in volume configuration with a ``readOnly`` boolean flag.
   This has the same range of values but is more self-documenting and matches how Kubernetes thinks about volume mounts.